Koračice

 Koračice ([ˈkoːɾatʃitsɛ]) is a settlement in the Slovene Hills (Slovenske gorice) northwest of Ormož in northeastern Slovenia.
 It belongs to the Municipality of Sveti Tomaž, which became an independent municipality in 2006.
-The area traditionally belonged to the Styria region and is now included in the Drava Statistical Region.
+The area is part of the traditional region of Styria and is now included in the Drava Statistical Region.

 The small village chapel-shrine with a belfry was built in 1919 and 1920.